dbqui1706/iberlef26-hisemotions/README.md

 ## Relevant Issues
 Our shared task emphasises reproducibility and sustainability, with the long-term goal of creating a reference corpus for historical emotion analysis in Spanish.
-To ensure reproducibility, participants are required to provide access to their code through public repositories, which should be submitted alongside their papers.
+To ensure reproducibility, **participants are required to provide access to their code through public repositories**, which should be submitted alongside their papers.
 We also encourage interdisciplinary submissions and the formation of mixed teams, fostering collaboration across diverse academic backgrounds and areas of expertise.